katetushkan/ITandDDP/README.md

 5. Authorisation functionality is required.

 > The 5th work is gonna be ur final, which is mean that all the functionality requried at the beginning should be implemented.

+>And once again:
+>
+># NO LIBRARIES OR FRAMEWORKS SUCH AS REACT, ANGULAR, VUE, REMIX etc ARE ALLOWED FOR THIS COURSE!